 Additional Support for Tribal Lands

-Lifeline customers can receive an additional $25 per month discount, and up to $100 reduction for first-time connection charges.
+If you live on Tribal lands, you can receive a discount of up to $34.25 per month, and up to a $100 reduction for first-time connection charges.

 Enhanced Monthly Support

-Lifeline consumers can receive up to $25 per month in addition to the standard Lifeline benefit amount if they live on federally-recognized Tribal lands.
+You can receive up to $25 per month in addition to the standard Lifeline benefit of up to $9.25 if you live on federally-recognized Tribal lands.

-Lifeline customers residing on Tribal lands are eligible for Link Up.
+If you reside on federally-recognized Tribal lands, you are eligible for Link Up.
 Link Up is a one-time benefit per address; you can request Link Up each time you change your primary residential address.

 Which Tribal Lands?

-Federally-recognized Tribal lands for the Lifeline Program include:
+Federally-recognized Tribal lands shown on the nationwide map above include:

 - Alaska Native regions established pursuant to the Alaska Native Claims Settlement Act (view maps: 2010 U.S. Census American Indians and Alaska Natives Map – Alaska, State of Alaska ANCSA Boundaries Map)